iifl-logo

 3. Mr. Durgesh Dingankar - Company Secretary and Compliance Officer.

-In accordance with provisions of Section 152 of the Act and the Articles of Association of the Company, Mr. Parag Shah (DIN: 00063058) and Mr. Manan P. Shah (DIN: 06500239), retires by rotation at the ensuing AGM and being eligible, have offered themselves for re-appointment.
-Your Directors have recommended their re-appointment for the approval of the shareholders, in the ensuing Annual General Meeting of your Company.
+Pursuant to the provisions of Section 152 of the Act and the Articles of Association of the Company, Mr. Ashok M. Mehta (DIN: 03099844), retires by rotation at the ensuing AGM and, being eligible, has offered himself for re-appointment.

 All the Independent Directors of your Company have submitted their declarations of independence, as required, pursuant to the provisions of Section 149(7) of the Act, stating that they meet the criteria of independence, as provided in Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) of the Listing Regulations and are not disqualified from continuing as Independent Directors of your Company.
 Further, all the Independent Directors of your Company have confirmed their registration / renewal of registration, in the Independent Directors Databank.